Helen Leach

 Supervision details

 If you’d like to find out more about how we might work together please do get in touch.
-I offer an hour with no charge as an initial meeting so we can work out together whether we are a good fit.
+I offer 30 minutes with no charge as an initial meeting so we can begin to work out together whether we are a good fit.

 My supervision training combined theoretical models of supervision (including 7-eyed, developmental and cyclical models) alongside creative and expressive ways of exploring therapeutic relationships and practice.

-Supervison with me is likely to be a mixture of talking and creative exploration.
+Supervison with me may be a mixture of talking and creative exploration.
 Creativity enables reflection at depth, often getting to the ‘heart of the matter’ more quickly than just words, enabling us to ‘see’ things differently.

-Using pens and paper, play doh, clay, sand tray, objects and metaphors to name a few ways, are always only an invitation and I am very sensitive to the ‘art wounds’ many of us carry in relation to being creative - there is absolutely no requirement or need to be artistic to benefit from this approach.
+Using pens and paper, play doh, clay, sand tray, objects, images and metaphors to name a few ways, are always only an invitation.
+I am very sensitive to the ‘art wounds’ many of us carry in relation to the word ‘creative’ - there is absolutely no requirement or need to be artistic to benefit from this approach.
+We can also work creatively online if you have access to pens and paper - even objects on your desk can be used!

 Supervison Ethos